-The Bibliothèque Saint-Jean is located at 8406 - 91 Street.
+The Bibliothèque Saint-Jean is located on the ground floor of the Campus Saint-Jean.
 It provides resources and services to support teaching and research programs in the fields of humanities, social sciences, nursing, business administration, education and pure sciences.
-The library also serves a broader francophone community.
-Bibliothèque Saint-Jean houses an outstanding French-language collection of over 200 000 items, including a vast virtual library of full-text digital resources and scholarly databases.
-In addition, the library holds selective English and Spanish-language materials.
-The collection emphasizes French Canadian history, literature, and French language educational resources.
+The library is open to the general public.
+The Bibliothèque Saint-Jean is considered to be the largest French Library in Western Canada.
+It holds an outstanding French-language collection of over 200,000 items, including curriculum materials, works of Western Canadian heritage and a vast virtual library of digital resources and scholarly databases.
+It also houses selective English and Spanish-language materials.
+The Bibliothèque Saint-Jean offers discipline-specific library guides and online tutorials, consultations and full-time desk assistance from the knowledgeable staff.

 The Augustana Campus Library is located in Camrose, Alberta an hour south-east of Edmonton.
 Through its collections and services, the Library supports the research needs of approximately 1,000 undergraduate liberal arts and sciences students and 75 teaching faculty at Augustana.
 The new Augustana Library building celebrated its first day of service in September 2009.
 The Library places a strong emphasis on professional assistance for students and the application of principles of information literacy.
 Reference service and classroom instruction by librarians is implemented via a teaching model where the librarians play a key role in the development of students' critical thinking skills and awareness of the research process.
-Augustana students learn to do university research using the right tools and asking the right questions.
-This is a significant part of their educational experience and success and it is the component required to graduate information literate students.
-Augustana's 21 credit-bearing discipline-specific information literacy courses provide the framework for the Library's goals of integration of information literacy into the curriculum.